-ConcordLiftTM is a cargo carrier airfoil pod and auxiliary wings connected by vertical fins.
-Essentially it is a tandem wing aircraft without fuselage but with an cargo airfoil pod suspended beneath.
+ConcordLift[TM] is a cargo carrier airfoil pod and auxiliary wings connected by vertical fins.
+Essentially it is a tandem wing aircraft without fuselage but with a cargo airfoil pod suspended beneath.
 The auxiliary wings provide the lift needed for take off and assure pitch stability.
-The lowest cost, highest efficiency flight is goal.
 At this point it has not been determined if slow and low in ground effect, or the thin air of high altitude, is most efficient.
 There may be versions for both applications.
-The light wing loading make extremely high altitudes possible.
 The slowest speed at the highest altitude may be the most efficient.
 Only the crew space would require pressurization.

 Wing In Ground effect aircraft have a reputation for pitch instability.
 All aircraft fly in ground effect take off and landing.
-The ConcordLiftTM deep chord wing, creates a venturi between wing and ground.
+The ConcordLift[TM] deep chord wing, creates a venturi between wing and ground.
 When the trailing edge is closer to the ground than the leading edge, low air pressure pulls it even closer to the ground.
 This makes flaps and ailerons problematical.
+The inverted airfoil pins the throat of the venturi under the center of lift and creates a useful angle of attack for landing and take off.
 The auxiliary wings, high above, assure pitch stability.
-The great wingspan possible with ConcordLiftTM permits it to fly safely in ground effect hundreds of feet above the surface.
+The great wingspan possible with ConcordLift[TM] permits it to fly safely in ground effect hundreds of feet above the surface.